My Trauma Was Unlocked In Lockdown

 Having only their own thoughts for company has also provided others with a similar moment of reckoning.

 When lockdown hit, though, she "had to sit alone" with her thoughts "for the first time ever" and, as a result, began to feel anxious.
-She mentioned this to her GP during an appointment for a separate issue and was fast-tracked immediately for over-the-phone cognitive behavioural therapy (CBT).
+She mentioned this to her doctor during an appointment for a separate issue and was fast-tracked immediately for over-the-phone cognitive behavioral therapy (CBT).

 Rachel*, 32, also had a busy lifestyle before COVID-19 imposed this strange, limbo-like new normal upon us all.
-"I convinced myself I didn’t have time to prioritise my mental health," she tells Refinery29.
+"I convinced myself I didn’t have time to prioritize my mental health," she tells Refinery29.

 Advertisement